-We work hard to provide our customers with top-notch services, clearly established by using a series of core values and a team of professionals that distinguish us from the rest.
+EEC Solutions believes that the cornerstone of every functioning organization is a diverse workforce with the experience and capability to perform.
+We work hard to provide our customers with top-notch services, established by using a series of core values and a corporate culture that distinguishes us from the rest.
 Our core values which describe our commitment to you and your business are:

 HONESTY - RESPECT - INTEGRITY - LOYALTY

 In order to carry out the work we do, our team is built of professionals who embody these core values and hold them at the forefront of their work.

 CEO / President

 Alex Morales-Hernandez, the CEO and President of CW3RET Enterprise, LLC (DBA: EEC Solutions) was born in San Juan, Puerto Rico where he lived until he enlisted in the United States Army.